truenas/documentation/content/SCALE/GettingStarted/Migrate/MigratePrep.md

    <input type="checkbox"> Data protection tasks - Write down or take screenshots of replication, periodic snapshot, cloud sync, or other task settings to reconfigure these in SCALE if you want to duplicate these tasks.

+5. Remove all CORE SMB auxiliary parameter settings before migrating to SCALE.
+   As of 23.10 SCALE COBIA, the SMB **Auxiliary Parameters** option is no longer available in the UI.
+   Attempting to migrate with these settings can result in your system experiencing system issues post upgrade that require access to the CLI to fix.
+   We recommend removing these unsupported settings before migrating from CORE to SCALE.

-5. Write down or take screenshots of your network configuration information.
+6. Write down or take screenshots of your network configuration information.
    Capture the global network settings, interfaces (LAGG, VLAN, bridge settings), static IP addresses, and aliases.

    FreeBSD and Linux use different nomenclature for network interfaces, bridges, LAGGs, and VLANs.